In the guide

 Operators of online secondary ticketing facilities must report illegal use of that facility to the police.
 As soon as the operator is aware that a person is using the facility in a way that commits any offence, the operator must report the identity of the person committing the offence (if they know the person's identity) and the fact they know that an offence has been or is being committed.
 The same information must also be disclosed to the event organiser unless the operator of the secondary ticketing facility has reasonable grounds to believe that doing so would prejudice any criminal investigation.

-The Department for Business, Energy & Industrial Strategy (BEIS, which was known as the Department for Business, Innovation and Skills at the time) has produced more detailed guidance for this area: Consumer Rights Act: Secondary ticketing guidance for business.Back to top
+The Department for Business, Energy and Industrial Strategy (BEIS), has produced more detailed guidance for this area: Consumer Rights Act: Secondary Ticketing - Guidance for Business.Back to top

 If you provide a telephone helpline for consumers to contact you in relation to a contract that they have entered into with you, this must be charged at no more than the basic rate.
 This means a geographic telephone number beginning '01' or '02', a non-geographic number beginning '03', or a mobile number.
 An 0800 or 0808 Freephone number can be attractive to some customers.

-If you are offering event tickets in combination with transport and/or accommodation, you may also need to comply with the regulations on package travel - see 'Package tours & holidays'.Back to top
+If you are offering event tickets in combination with transport and/or accommodation, you may also need to comply with the regulations on package travel.
+See 'Package travel and holidays' for more information.Back to top

 The resale of tickets to certain events such as football matches is subject to special control.
 Contact your local trading standards service if you wish to deal with these types of events.Back to top